A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: The multiscale continuous Galerkin method

-The Helmholtz equation above assumes a finite domain.
+The Helmholtz equation above assumes a finite computational domain.
 Nonetheless, wave propagation problems often occur in unbounded domains.
-In order to numerically simulate such phenomena, we use the Perfectly Matched Layers (PMLs) \cite{berenger1994perfectly} by transforming the differential operators to include imaginary values through
+In order to simulate unboundedness while restricting our simulation to a finite domain, we resort to Perfectly Matched Layers (PMLs) \cite{berenger1994perfectly} surrounding the photonic crystal.
+PMLs can be encoded in the auxiliary parameters with the transformations

-where $\sigma >0$ turns the oscillating solution into an exponentially decaying one in the $x$-direction, whereas $\sigma =0 $ leaves the Helmholtz equation unchanged.
-We refer to \cite{johnson2008notes} for a detailed discussion of the PMLs.
+where $s_x$ is a complex-valued frequency-dependent damping function that prescribes the attenuation of the $x$-propagating waves inside the PML, and analogously for $s_y$.
+We refer to \cite{johnson2008notes} for a detailed description of PMLs, their numerical implementation and definition of damping functions.